rachid-eladlani/isa-devops/ISA/README.md

 ### Architecture Report

 You must deliver a PDF file at the root of your `main` repository on Github, named `architecture.pdf`.
-There is no page limits but _concision_ is an evaluation criteria (and your report should be ~15 pages long).
+There is no page limits but _concision_ is an evaluation criteria (and your report should be ~10 pages long): *Monday 18th, February, 8:00pm*

 It must contain the following architecture description:

   - Use cases diagrams;
   - Business objects definition as class diagram;
-    - Associated persistent schema and object-relational mapping definition;
   - Interfaces pseudo-code definition (_e.g._, Java like);
   - Components described by a component diagram;
-  - Deployment of the defined components as a deployment diagram;

 Each artefact must be justified with respect to its relevance in your architecture.